gromacs/gromacs/docs/web-manual/references.rst

    <div id="ref-Maaren2001a">

 Maaren, P. J. van, and D. van der Spoel.
 2001.
-“Molecular Dynamics Simulations of a Water with a Novel Shell-Model Potential.” *J. Phys.
+"Molecular Dynamics Simulations of a Water with a Novel Shell-Model Potential." *J. Phys.
 Chem.
-B.* 105: 2618–26.
+B.* 105: 2618-26.

 .. raw:: html